 Capacity at these schools has always been an issue.
 For example, currently Sterling Park Elementary has a little less than 900 students enrolled.
 As of early 2019, Sterling Park is just under its capacity limits.
 However, what will happen if several hundred new homes and/or apartments are built?
 People will move into these new houses and bring their children with them.

 Another point to consider.
 Potential development of Deer Run isn't the only nearby building project going on that will affect these schools.
 In March 2018, the City of Casselberry approved the rezoning of what is currently vacant pasture land on a lot directly across the street from the entrance to the Deer Run subdivision on Red Bug Lake Road.
-The apartment complex is expected to break ground sometime in the next year.
+The apartment complex broke ground in the summer of 2019.
+384 apartments are in the process of being built in a project called Jefferson Lake Howell Apartments.
+You can learn more about that building project here:

 When you combine the new students who will live in that apartment complex being built across the street from the entrance to Deer Run with possible new student populations created in Deer Run as a result of new construction, what does that mean?